- What is Business Aviation?

 Climb/Descend Via and Speed Adjustment Clearances

-On April 3, 2014, the FAA will begin using "climb via" phraseology for route transitions and/or the assignment of standard instrument departure (SID) and area navigation (RNAV) SID procedures containing speed and altitude restrictions.
+On April 3, 2014, the FAA began using "climb via" phraseology for route transitions and/or the assignment of standard instrument departure (SID) and area navigation (RNAV) SID procedures containing speed and altitude restrictions.

 FAA ATC will implement “climb via” phraseology and procedures for departure operations consistent with existing “descend via” phraseology and procedures in FAA Order 7110.65U.
 Diligent adherence to these procedures on the part of aircrews is critical and non-compliance can easily result in pilot deviations being filed by the FAA.